Codecademy/docs/content/general/concepts/angular/angular.md

 AngularJS was released in 2010 as one of the first modern front-end frameworks.
 It came to market in 2010 and rapidly grew popular with developers.
 Among the features that grew popular with developers were dependency injection, routing, and two-way data binding.
 It significantly changed how front-end developers wrote code.

 Later in 2016, a new version was released that turned out to be a complete revamp of the original framework.
-Unlike AngularJS, which was written in JavaScript, this version, just called "Angular", is written in TypeScript.
+Unlike AngularJS, which was written in JavaScript, this version, just called Angular, is written in TypeScript.

 Support by Google for AngularJS (1.x) was discontinued in January 2022 and migrating to the newer Angular (2.x) is highly recommended.